Understanding Extreme Precipitation Changes through Unsupervised Machine Learning: Results

-Our model can now be used to better understand the drivers of extreme precipitation changes themselves.
-We hone in on just deep convection, the regime most closely associated with extreme precipitation in the tropics, and ask: \textit{Did the patterns of extreme precipitation simply follow the changing patterns of deep convection, or are there more complex changes in how deep convection produces rain?} We address this question by comparing the rate of change in deep convection probability ($\frac{\Delta \pi_1}{\pi_1}$) against the rate of change in the deep convection Dynamical Prefactor ($\frac{\Delta {\cal D}_1}{{\cal D}_1}$) in Figure~\ref{fig:D_change_pi_change}.
-In high precipitation quantiles where our model works best, extreme changes are dominated by regime probability shifts (Figure~\ref{fig:Climate_Change}f) rather than by intra-regime changes (\ref{fig:Climate_Change}g): (Figure~\ref{fig:model_scores}): $\frac{\Delta {\cal D}_1}{{\cal D}_1}$ < $\frac{\Delta \pi_1}{\pi_1}$\footnote{Note that at precipitation quantiles larger than 0.99, we lack samples for the analysis to work properly as evidenced by the pixelation of the changing patterns in Figure~\ref{fig:extra_precip_percentiles}}.
-This means that the spatial patterns of extreme precipitation changes are dominated by the changing patterns of storm dynamics identified by our unsupervised framework, suggesting that unsupervised learning could play a broader role in leveraging storm-scale climate information to deepen our understanding of extreme events.
+For high precipitation quantiles where our model works best (especially above the 80th percentile), changes in the upper quantiles are dominated by regime probability shifts rather than by intra-regime changes (Fig~\ref{fig:Main_Decompostion}): The ``$\Delta {\cal D}$ term'' is smaller than the ``$\Delta \pi$ term'' (red line vs. blue line) \footnote{Note that at precipitation quantiles larger than 0.99, we lack samples for the analysis to work properly as evidenced by the pixelation of the changing patterns in Fig. S3}.
+This result aligns well with our qualitative analysis in Fig~\ref{fig:Climate_Change} showing the similarity between the spatial patterns of deep convection regime changes and heavy precipitation changes.
+The spatial patterns of heavy precipitation changes are dominated by the changing patterns of storm characteristics identified by our unsupervised framework while changes in how each regime produces precipitation are less important.

+We are also confident in the robustness of these results based on the degree of similarity in the findings of the importance of deep convection shifts in both our work and~\cite{Tan_Nature}.
+The fact that in satellite and reanalysis data probability shifts in convection type are also the drivers of changes in extreme precipitation is a reassuring measure of support for our findings as well as for the performance of the GSRM representation of the global high-resolution vertical velocity structure more broadly.
+At the same time, it suggests that machine learning approaches like the one we deploy with minimal domain knowledge are just as faithful to the physics of the atmosphere as more traditional convection analysis.